massimo-zaniboni/Asterisell/doc/src/index.rst

 replacing `your-license` with your license code, obtained after purchasing the commercial version.
 NOTE: the download operation is rather slow (1-8 minutes).

 It is always possible upgrading a free version to a commercial version.
-For updating/upgrading to new releases see :ref:`asterisell_upgrading`.
+For updating/upgrading to new releases see :ref:`upgrading`.

 File Permissions
 ----------------